lab-cosmo/chemiscope/docs/src/manual/input.rst

                     "spaceFilling": false,
                     // show atoms labels
                     "atomLabels": false,
+                    // use an environment property value for the atom labels "labelsProperty": false,
                     // show unit cell information and lines "unitCell": false,
                     // number of repetitions in the `a/b/c` direction for the supercell